wizonesolutions/habitrpg-todo-sync/README.md

 Roadmap
 =======
+My next goal is to ignore recurring tasks.
+And maybe to complete tasks in Habit when they have been completed on the remote end.

 I hope this kind of functionality makes it into HabitRPG itself.
 This is intended as a stopgap, but if people like it, maybe I'll work on it more.
 Maybe.
 Civilized requests will get infinitely more attention than entitled flaming.